Byron-Farrell/cpp-algorithms/HashTable/README.md

 }
 ```
 ### Collision
 Each element in the hash table array is a linked list.
 If there is an index collision during the hashing the key and value are added to the linked list.
+The is collision handling method is known as chaining.